nycbeardo/nycbeardo/README.md

 Pronouns: he/him/his

 NYC-based Creative Technologist with frontend engineering experience who loves to create artful, accessible, and functional things for the web.

-Open to remote work and collaborating on projects that promote positive social impact through the intersection of information design, multimedia computing, and technology
+I am open to collaborating on projects that promote positive social impact through the intersection of information design, multimedia computing, and technology.
+In addition, I aim to build projects promoting accessibility and fair access to data.

 <br/>